 More information.
-For more information on business bad debts, see chapter 14 in Publication 535.
-For information on nonbusiness bad debts, see Nonbusiness Bad Debts in Publication 550, Investment Income and Expenses.
+For more information on business bad debts, see chapter 11 in Publication 535.
+For information on nonbusiness bad debts, see chapter 4 in Publication 550, Investment Income and Expenses.

 Business Liability Insurance

 You can deduct insurance premiums you paid for protection against personal liability for wrongful acts on the job.